platzhaltr/easy.rapid.gtd-on-your-fs/README.md

 If you don't specify a context the file will be created right in the INBOX-folder.

 If you use a synchronisation program like DropBox (see section **2.3 Synchronisation**), it is preferable to set the path in app.properties pointing to your dropbox-directory which is simultaneously your INBOX-directory.
 In this case, every task or Todo created with our script will be saved in the INBOX-/DropBox-directory, which automatically will synchronize all your devices, like your computer at home, at work and your mobile phone.

+## Known Problems

+`Traceback (most recent call last):
+  File "scripts/brainflush.py", line 33, in enter_callback
+    path = self.properties.get("Repository","path")
+  File "/usr/lib/python2.7/ConfigParser.py", line 556, in get
+    raise NoSectionError(section)`

+This may have the following reasons:

+* The property file 'app.properties' could not be found.
+Obviously it is not in the same directory where you are executing the python script from.
+SOLUTION: You might edit the code to set an absolute path to the property file.
+* The section 'Resository' in the property file could not be found.
+The file is corrupt, please check out again.